shaps80/Peek/README.md

 Since the volume keys are not available on the Simulator, we can use a shake gesture instead.
 Simply forward the motion events to Peek by adding the following code to your AppDelegate.swift:

+> Note: When targetting iOS 10+ you need to implement this in your rootViewController.
+For all other versions this needs to go in your AppDelegate.

 ```swift
 override func motionBegan(motion: UIEventSubtype, withEvent event: UIEvent?) {
   window?.peek.handleShake(motion)